Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 If you are unable to attend a lesson for any reason, you will need to complete this one-on-one at a cost of $80 per hour.

-Module lengths vary -
+Module lengths vary as indicated by colour below -

 No. We used to offer evening classes but our weekend classes proved far more popular so we decided to focus on offering more of these instead.

-Our classes have extremely limited numbers.
+Our in-person classes have extremely limited numbers.
 When a class fills up, it is removed from the website.
 We often hear from people disappointed when a class fills up before they can enrol, so do make sure you enrol ASAP.
 We accept Oxipay installment plans to make this easier.

 We're at 163A Marua Road, in Ellerslie.
 The first minute of this video will show you how to find us -